Find a space

 Slavery, forced labour and human trafficking has no place in a modern society, in our organisation or in our supply chain.
 We’re committed to zero tolerance, and we’re prepared to stop trading with partners and suppliers who won’t work with us to deliver on our policies.
 We’re also committed to working closely with our partners to seek and tackle Modern Slavery in our shared supply chains.
 To provide a basic level of support for our position, we have a combination of policies, processes and guidance in place.

-During 2020, we carried out due diligence across our business activity through our worker engagement surveys which are carried out by an accredited third party.
-This covered a range of issues including debt bondage, labour exploitation, fair payment, health, safety and discrimination.
-We targeted high-risk areas of our supply chain, focusing on construction labour in the UK.
-Due to the pandemic, we had to postpone some surveys, but resumed in August 2020.
+We carry out due diligence across our business activity through our worker engagement surveys which are carried out by an accredited third party.
+This covers a range of issues including debt bondage, labour exploitation, fair payment, health, safety and discrimination.
+We target high-risk areas of our supply chain, focusing on construction labour in the UK.
+To date no cases of modern slavery were found in this survey process, but this work is ongoing.

 Read our 2023 Modern Slavery & Human Trafficking Statement here.

 Our combined environmental and energy management system is accredited to ISO 14001 and 50001 and covers 100% of our 72 managed sites.
 This covers all operations, including all activity that is outsourced to our service partners such as facilities management and building maintenance.
-All operations including those that are outsourced are audited by Lloyds Register on an annual basis and no major non-conformities have been identified for 2018/19.

 100% of our managed sites are covered by our OHSAS 18001 health and safety management system, which is externally certified.
 Internal auditing is also carried out biannually for contractors and service partners for all sites through a Property Health Check.
 In addition we regularly audit development contractors, dependant on size and risk of project, with the aid of our Development Team for Client Monitoring purposes.